-The Society has strengthened its operational infrastructure through recruitment and employee development, focused on the ability to deliver the required service to members and intermediaries.
+The Society has strengthened its operational infrastructure through recruitment and employee development, focussed on the ability to deliver the required service to members and intermediaries.
+A new operational structure was agreed in 2023 that has now seen the recent recruitment of two new Supervisors in the Operations Team, to strengthen controls and enhance member and intermediary support.

 Employee development will continue to be achieved through formal, structured training and development planning which is in place for all employees.
 This both refreshes their existing knowledge and develops new knowledge and skills that enables them to provide temporary cover in other roles when the business requires.